The 10 Snobbiest Places In Texas For 2026

-The Snobbiest places in Texas are University Park and West University Place for 2025 based on Saturday Night Science.
+The Snobbiest places in Texas are University Park and Highland Park for 2026 based on Saturday Night Science.

 There are all types when it comes to being a snob in Texas.
 You’ve got your Wine Snobs, Book Snobs, and, of course, Clothes Snobs.
 Then there are the Technology Snobs, Car Snobs, and yes, even City Snobsas in, I’m better than you because I live in (insert snooty city here).